learnermaxRL/actAgents/docs/code_organization.md

 # Code Organization & Architecture

-This document provides a comprehensive overview of the Shopping AI System's code organization, architecture patterns, and how different components interact with each other.
+This document provides a comprehensive overview of the Ai Agent Framework AI System's code organization, architecture patterns, and how different components interact with each other.

 ---